Alex888666/Alex888666/README.md

   I am an undergraduate student in Embedded Systems and Robotics, interested in humanoid robotics and autonomous navigation.

-  - ✋ My own personal project revolves around using a robotic humanoid hand to secure dangerous objects such as knives or pointy tools that could harm humans
+  - ✋ My own personal project revolves around using a robotic humanoid hand to secure dangerous objects such as knives or pointy tools that could harm humans.
   -  🚤 I'm currently investigating with the student association Vanttec how to merge YOLO image recognizition within an 3d enviroment using point clouds
-  -  🐶 I also have a project where we adapt a robot dog named Tori to give tours to visitors in a laboratory
+  -  🐶 I also have a project where we adapt a robot dog named Tori to give tours to visitors in a laboratory.
+  -  ✍️ I also like to write technichal reports for my projects.
-  - 🎮 In my free time I like to play videogames and hang out with my friends
+  - 🎮 In my free time I like to play videogames and hang out with my friends.

 <div id="header" align="center">
   <img src="https://media.giphy.com/media/S0hxMGYFhEMzm/giphy.gif" width="200"/>